Bring Your Own Cup!

 One of the easiest first steps to reducing your waste is investing in reusable cups.
 If you are like most people in the U.S., you can’t resist grabbing your morning (or afternoon) coffee from a drive-through coffee shop.
 What you might not realize though is that your paper coffee cup?
 Not actually recyclable.

 Many one-use paper cups are actually coated with a wax/chemical lining that is very difficult to break down.
 Therefore, the whole cup isn’t able to be recycled.
-Even though logic might lead you to recycle it, you should unfortunately be putting it in the trash.
+Even though logic might lead you to recycle it, you should unfortunately be putting it in the trash and not in the recycle bin (such one of the many reasons why recycling isn't the solution!).

 I have two thermoses, two water bottles, and one tumbler which seem to do be enough for me.
 I recommend you stash one of each of these in your car; that way, if you are on the run and want to grab something to drink, you already have access to an easy way to reduce your waste out-put.
 Just ask the barista to put the drink in your personal container and (usually) they will happily oblige.
 Many places like Starbucks even give you a 10 cent discount for bringing your own!